Su24-CS5004-Online-Lionelle/.github/profile/README.md

 The above grading scheme is slightly modified from your traditional +/- scheme as follows:
 * A- intentionally removed, as A+ doesn't give a GPA boost, to balance out an A-
 * plus/minus grading is used for other grading categories, to better reflect borderline grades.
-Students are rarely in a borderline situation.

 Grade boundaries are subject to change at the discretion of the instructor, but they will not become more difficult to achieve a grade.